ncsa/ameriflux-pipeline/docs/metprocessor.md

     - The "Original" column contains the variable names that are to be changed, and "Target" column contains the new variable names.
     - If the argument is present, the module reads the user input file and renames the variables present in "Original" column to their corresponding "Target" column values.
     - This is same as "key" command line argument.
-- On clicking the "Run" button, the met_data_merge.py module is called with the user settings and the output file is generated.
+- On clicking the "Run" button, the met_data_processor.py module is called with the user settings and the output file is generated.

 ### Using command line
-- To run using the default arguments, use command ```python met_data_merge.py```
+- To run using the default arguments, use command ```python met_data_processor.py```
-- To request all command line parameters, please run ```python met_data_merge.py --help```
+- To get information on all command line parameters, please run ```python met_data_processor.py --help```
-- If using the python command line, met_data_merge uses the following arguments
+- If using the python command line, met_data_processor uses the following arguments
   - data :
     - This argument takes in multiple filepaths that are comma separated.
 This will be read, processed and sorted by timestamp to generate a single csv file output.
     - This is a mandatory input field.
 If not specified, the code will ask for user inputs at runtime.